deirdreobyrne/LunarPhase/README.md

 i = tan^{-1} \left( {{R_s sin (\psi)} \over {R_m - R_s cos (\psi)}} \right)
 $$

-where $\alpha_s, \delta_s, R_s$ are the sun's right ascension, declination and distance; $\alpha_m, \delta_m, R_m$ are the moon's right ascension, declination and distance; $\psi$ is the geocentric elongation of the moon from the sun, and $i$ is the selenocentric elongation of the earth from the sun.
-However, due to a futile attempt to make $i$ continually increasing with time, I ended up using a modified version of the second formula above —
+where&nbsp; $\alpha_s, \delta_s, R_s $ are the sun's right ascension, declination and distance;&nbsp; $\alpha_m, \delta_m, R_m $ are the moon's right ascension, declination and distance;&nbsp; $\psi $ is the geocentric elongation of the moon from the sun, and&nbsp; $i $ is the selenocentric elongation of the earth from the sun.
+However, due to a futile attempt to make&nbsp; $i $ continually increasing with time, I ended up using a modified version of the second formula above —

 $$
 i = \psi + tan^{-1} \left( {R_m sin (\psi)} \over {R_s - R_m cos(\psi)} \right)
 $$

-This gives an angle $i$ which is the *complement* of the selenographic elongation of the earth from the sun.
+This gives an angle&nbsp; $i$ which is the *complement* of the selenographic elongation of the earth from the sun.
 It is also, technically, a worse way of doing the calculation due to the difficulties in calculating the inverse cosine of small angles.
 However I believe my error made no substantive difference.

-When $i$ is the complement of the selenocentric elongation of the earth, then the phase is simply
+When&nbsp; $i$ is the complement of the selenocentric elongation of the earth, then the phase is simply

 $$
 k = \left( {1 - cos(i)} \over 2 \right)